Dan Amboyer

-Dan Amboyer (born December 28, 1985) is an American actor, known for his starring roles on the Darren Star series Younger and the NBC spin-off series The Blacklist: Redemption, and for starring as Prince William of Wales in the television film William & Catherine: A Royal Romance.
+Dan Amboyer (born December 28, 1985) is an American actor, best known for his starring roles on the Darren Star series Younger and the NBC spin-off series The Blacklist: Redemption, and for starring as Prince William of Wales in the television film William & Catherine: A Royal Romance.
 He also plays Luke on the Netflix comedy series Uncoupled opposite Neil Patrick Harris.

 Life and career

-Amboyer was born in Detroit, to Claudia and Dr. Donald Amboyer.
+Amboyer was born in Detroit to Claudia and Dr. Donald Amboyer.
 He attended The Roeper School and arts high school Interlochen Arts Academy.
 Amboyer subsequently continued his studies at the Carnegie Mellon School of Drama, where he was offered early admittance following his junior year of high school.
 After graduation, he relocated to New York City.

-Amboyer has appeared in numerous television shows and films, and worked extensively in theatre.
+Amboyer has appeared in numerous television shows and films and worked extensively in theatre.
 Amboyer is a founding member of the theatre company Exit, Pursued by a Bear.
 In 2019, he made his directorial debut helming the world premiere of Whirlwind Off-Broadway, which Elisabeth Vincentelli of The New Yorker called a "delightful 80 minutes."

 He starred on the Darren Star hit series Younger and the NBC spin-off series The Blacklist: Redemption.
 He also starred as Prince William of Wales in the TV movie William & Catherine: A Royal Romance.

-He can be seen as "Luke" on the hit Netflix comedy series Uncoupled opposite Neil Patrick Harris.
+He can be seen as Luke on the hit Netflix comedy series Uncoupled opposite Neil Patrick Harris.

+In 2024, he was cast in the lead role of The Writer in Jason Forbach's short thriller film The Delicate Medium.

 Personal life

 On October 7, 2017, Amboyer publicly came out as gay and announced that he had married his long-term partner, Eric P. Berger.
 Amboyer's coming out sparked national attention with televised coverage on Access Hollywood, E!
 News and Entertainment Tonight.

+Amboyer and Berger have two children: a son and a daughter.